 “I want to listen to your feedback, but your tone and the words that you are using are making it hard for me.
 Could you please tell me what you have to say in a more peaceful way?”

-Whatever you decide to do, it’s best to remain calm while you do it.
+Whatever you decide to do, if your goal is to fix communication issues in relationships, it’s best to remain calm while you do it.
 Even though hearing criticism about yourself can be quite triggering, you will only make matters worse if you get all your hairs in a tangle over it.